cgliu/convenient_tooks/README.md

 # convenient_tooks
-Small convenient tools for daily life
+convenient tools for daily life

 - organize_photos.py
-  Organize photos by copying them to monthly folders
+  Organize photos and videos by copying them to monthly folders You can move all photos and videos to a folder, e.g. temp Run python organize_photos.py path/temp dest_path